Predict+Optimize Problem in Renewable Energy Scheduling: Competition setup

-We generated two sizes of instances.
-Small instances had 50 recurring and 20 once-off activities, which is about middle of the road for the now easily solvable~\texttt{psplib} set of benchmark instances~\cite{Kolisch1997}.
-Large instances had 200 recurring and 100 once-off activities, nearly three times the largest \texttt{psplib} instance and unlikely to be solvable to optimality using `brute force'.
-For each of the two phases we generated 5 small and 5 large instances, regenerating them to ensure that the competitors were required to solve the Phase~2 instances from scratch (i.e., without opportunity to use warm starts or learned statistics about the Phase~1 instances).
+Two sizes of instances were generated.
+Small instances had 50 recurring and 20 once-off activities, which is considered average in difficulty for the now easily solvable~\texttt{psplib} set of benchmark instances~\cite{Kolisch1997}.
+Large instances had 200 recurring and 100 once-off activities, nearly three times the largest \texttt{psplib} instance and unlikely to be solvable to optimality using `brute force' (i.e., trying all possible combinations).
+For each of the two phases, 5 small and 5 large instances were generated, ensuring that the competitors were required to solve the Phase~2 instances from scratch (i.e., without opportunity to use warm starts (initial solutions based on previous runs) or learned statistics about the Phase~1 instances).